 This team works to assess students’ educational needs and provide in-class assistance for funded students.

-This team works with students to assess and provide support and health promotion for students’ physical and emotional needs.
+This team works with students to assess and provide support and health promotion for students’ Wellbeing.
 This team incorporates:

 - Youth Worker